Help build our future restaurant and hospitality workforce

 Helping to fight the causes and effects of poverty, CitySquare's WorkPaths Hospitality Training Program offers classroom instruction, industry certifications, hands-on learning, and on-the-job training for men and women ages 18 and older.

 In a friendly competition, 3-person teams will prepare appetizers for Food in Fashion and then present them to event guests.
-As many as 15 teams will be chosen to participate.

 New for 2019:

 expanding eligible three-person culinary teams to include area ProStart program students, students in El Centro College's Food and Hospitality Institute and adults in CitySquare's WorkPaths Hospitality Training Program.

 Culinary team hors d'oeuvres will be